 European council directives and harmonized standards control the market as well as product safety and performance in the EU.
-USA lacks federal regulations on chemical protective clothing and diving suits but standards are available on PPE for fire departments and first responders.
+USA lacks federal regulations on chemical protective clothing (CPC) and diving suits but standards are available on personal protective equipment (PPE) for fire departments and first responders.

 Common European legislation is achieved through treaties and directives.

 In principle PPE should be the last resort after having exhausted all other possibilities to avoid exposure of personnel to chemicals.
 This is the responsibility of the employer as regulated in council directive 89/656/EEC.